tchying/tchying.github.io/cnsbc21.md

 ---

 #### Analysis and Video Deliverables for CNSBC 2021
-Results for the 2021 Canadian National Steel Bridge Competition have not been released yet.
+Results for the 2021 Canadian National Steel Bridge Competition have not been released yet

-<script src="/assets/js/modal.js"></script>